A Complete Guide on How To Use Bash Arrays

 How to sort the elements of an Array in a shell script?

-You can easily implement a Bubble sort algorithm in bash to sort a bash indexed array (list).
+You can easily implement a Bubble sort algorithm with a bash function to sort an indexed array (list).
 This sorting algorithm is called a comparison sort.
 It iterates over each item of an array using a bash for loop and until loop to compare adjacent items with a bash if statement and swap them if they are in the wrong order.
 The algorithm iterates until all the items are sorted.

 The example below is a shell script implementation of a bubble sort algorithm on a list of dates.
 It uses the